-613-520-2600 x3784 christopher.burn@carleton.ca

-carleton.ca/northernstudies
+613-520-2600 x8070 Donna.Patrick@carleton.ca carleton.ca/northernstudies

 MASTER OF ARTS IN PHILOSOPHY

 Carleton's Department of Philosophy has two broad strengths in contemporary philosophy: philosophy of mind, language and knowledge on the one hand, and moral, social and political philosophy, on the other.
 Courses and research are also available in history of philosophy.